Water - the antidote to heatstroke and hyperthermia

-Hypotonic - These are less concentrated than the body's fluids and will be absorbs quicker than water.
+Hypotonic - These are less concentrated than the body's fluids and will be absorbed quicker than water.
 They will help with rapid re-hydration during long exercise sessions and immediately afterwards.

 Isotonic -These are also absorbed quickly and are more in balance with the body's natural fluids ideal for rapid re-hydration following exercise.

 Hypertonic - These are more concentrated than body fluids and are absorbed slowly; therefore, these are not ideal for re-hydration because of their high carbohydrate content.
 They are suitable for replenishing energy stores to aid recovery, and these drinks should be taken with water, isotonic or hypotonic drinks.